devonfw-tutorials/tutorials/tutorial-compiler/files/localTesting.md

 This will execute your newly create tutorial in the 'katacoda' environment.
 If you obmit the '-e' and '-p' paramter, all tutorials are executed in all environments.

-The tutorial-compiler will now create the files needed for a katacoda tutorial.
-You can find the files in the 'build/output/katacoda/myTutorial' directory of the tutorial-compiler.
+The tutorial-compiler now generates the files needed for a katacoda tutorial.
+You can find the files in the 'build/output/katacoda/myTutorial' directory of the tutorial compiler.
-The step you added to your tutorial will be displayed in the following file:
+The step you added to your tutorial is shown in the following file:

 `tutorial-compiler/build/output/katacoda/myTutorial/step1.md`{{open}}